aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-converting/converting-documents-different-formats/_index.md

 ### How do I get started with Aspose.Words for Java?

 Getting started with Aspose.Words for Java is easy.
-First, download and install the library from the official website.
+First, download and install the library from the website.
 Then, set up your Java project and add the Aspose.Words JAR file to your classpath.

 ### What document formats can I convert using Aspose.Words for Java?